Particular/docs.particular.net/nservicebus/upgrades/7to8/message-contracts.md

  - 8
 ---

-NServiceBus version 8 does not support .NET Standard as a framework target.
-Therefore, message contract assemblies that target `netstandard2.0` and that reference NServiceBus must be updated.
+NServiceBus version 8 does not support .NET Standard as a target framework.
+Therefore, message contract assemblies that target `netstandard2.0` and reference NServiceBus must be updated.
 This guidance outlines possible approaches.

 Note: When using [unobtrusive mode](https://docs.particular.net/nservicebus/messaging/unobtrusive-mode), the contracts assembly doesn't require a reference to NServiceBus and therefore is not affected.
 Unobtrusive message contracts can continue to target .NET Standard.